Patti Stanger: Radio

-In April 2009, Patti Stanger was hired by Clear Channel subsidiary Premiere Radio Networks to host a 4-week special titled P.S.
+In April 2009, Stanger was hired by Clear Channel subsidiary Premiere Radio Networks to host a 4-week special titled P.S.
 I Love You for XM Satellite Radio.
 The live call-in program was simulcast on Clear Channel owned MIX channel 22 and The Pink Channel on channel 24, Sunday evenings.
 After a month's hiatus, the program was returned to the schedule on a semi-regular basis, until it was moved to Thursday evenings in July 2009 and made a permanent fixture.
 Stanger continues to host P.S.
 I Love You on Thursday nights from 4 PM to 6 PM Pacific time on both Mix and The Pink Channel.

 Personal life

 In 2003, Stanger started dating Andy Friedman, a real-estate executive whom she met through another matchmaker.
 On July 22, 2009, Lalate.com announced that Friedman had proposed on May 31, her birthday.
 They did not agree on a date for the wedding, although episodes of season three of The Millionaire Matchmaker showed Stanger engaged in wedding planning activities, and she spoke openly to the media about details of the wedding.

 On August 14, 2010, Stanger announced via Twitter that she was ending her relationship with Friedman, stating, "I just ended my relationship with Andy.
 It hit me really hard that I want kids in my life.
 You have to agree on the non-negotiables."
 She has also stated in the season 5 finale of Millionaire Matchmaker that Friedman was like a "best friend" to her and that passion was lacking in their relationship.

 After she was matched on her own show, Patti started seeing John Matthews, the man she picked.
 In the Millionaire Matchmaker Reunion show however, she said the two of them were just friends.

 Stanger's first book on dating was published in 2009.
 It is entitled Become Your Own Matchmaker: 8 Easy Steps for Attracting Your Perfect Mate.

 In February 2012, she was one of a group of celebrities who walked a catwalk in red dresses for the "Heart Truth Red Dress Collection" show, part of New York Fashion Week.
 She wore a Marc Bouwer dress.